The Volokh Conspiracy

 3. Think about whether what you plan to do is right and just.

 Law presents more serious moral dilemmas than many other professions.
 What lawyers do can often cost innocent people their liberty, their property, or even their lives.
 It can also save all three.
 Lawyers have played key roles in almost every major advance for liberty and justice in American history, including the establishment of the Constitution, the antislavery movement, the civil rights movement and many others.
 But they have also been among the major perpetrators of most of the great injustices in our history, as well.

 Robert Cover's classic book Justice Accused—a work that made a big impression on me when I was a law student—describes how some of the greatest judges and legal minds of antebellum America became complicit in the perpetuation of slavery.
 While we have made great progress since that time, the legal system is not as far removed from the days of the Fugitive Slave Acts as we might like to think.
 There are still grave injustices in the system, and lawyers whose work has the effect of perpetuating and exacerbating them.
 We even still have lawyers who do such things as come up with dubious rationales for deporting literal escaped slaves back to places where they are likely to face further oppression.

-The experience of the Covid-19 pandemic has, I think, highlighted the importance of Point 2.
-The loss of much in-person contact was a serious problem, and we should take advantage of the rise of vaccination and natural immunity to bring it back more fully than many educational institutions did in the last academic year.
+The experience of the Covid-19 pandemic has highlighted the importance of Point 2.
+The loss of much in-person contact was a serious problem, one we would do well to avoid repeating.

 I don't think I need to dwell on how the events of the last few years have reinforced the significance of Point 3.
 Suffice to say there are many recent examples of lawyers facilitating both good and evil.
-Even if you don't make a point of maximizing the former, you should try to avoid contributing to the latter.
+Even if you don't maximize the former, you should at least avoid contributing to the latter.